2019 FIBA Basketball World Cup Group C: Games

 All times are local (UTC+8).

 Iran vs. Puerto Rico

 This was the first competitive game between Iran and Puerto Rico.

 Spain vs. Tunisia

 This was the first competitive game between Spain and Tunisia.

 Tunisia vs. Iran

 This was the second game in the World Cup between Tunisia and Iran.
 The Iranians won in 2010, which was also the last competitive game between the two teams.

 Puerto Rico vs. Spain

-This was the second game in the World Cup between Puerto Rico and Spain.
+This was the second meeting in the World Cup between Puerto Rico and Spain.
 The Puerto Ricans won in 2002, which was also the last competitive game between the two teams.

 Puerto Rico vs. Tunisia

 This was the first competitive game between Puerto Rico and Tunisia.

 Spain vs. Iran

-This was the second game in the World Cup between Spain and Iran.
+This was the second meeting in the World Cup between Spain and Iran.
 The Spaniards won in 2014, which was also the last competitive game between the two teams.